Upper Calf Creek Falls

 Distance: 1.1 miles

 Type: Out and back

 This is the much less populated and much more wilderness feeling alternative to Lower Calf Creek Falls.
-Found just a few miles upstream from Lower, Upper Calf Creek Falls sees a fraction of the visitors and can easily give you a more remote desert canyon experience, despite the trail being just over one mile one way, as the crow flies.
+Found just a few miles upstream from Lower, Upper Calf Creek Falls sees a fraction of the visitors and can easily give you a more remote desert canyon experience, despite the trail being just over one mile one way.

 Upper Calf Creek Falls Trail Description

 Follow the sandy trail to the edge of the rim and begin your descent down the slickrock sandstone.
 One of the more unique features of the trail are the lava boulders, brought down from Boulder Mountain by ancient glaciers.
 Cairns and the occasional rocky outline help guide you down as you transition from slickrock sandstone, to actual sand, and back again (and again).